+Men are not victims of rape through intercourse because it is an act of male dominance.
 Male rape (by other men) is not so common that men take precautions against it.
-Men are raped by other men most usually within institutions such as prisons, boarding schools, the armed forces etc. where men are incarcerated without women.
-The National Crime Victimization Survey defines rape as ‘forced sexual intercourse’ (vaginal, oral, or anal penetration by offender).
-Hence men are only truly raped by other men.
+Men are raped within institutions such as prisons, boarding schools, the armed forces etc. where men are incarcerated without women.
+The National Crime Victimization Survey defines rape as ‘forced sexual intercourse’ (vaginal, oral, or anal penetration by an offender).

 If she’s too drunk, she can’t give you consent.
 Also, silence is not consent.
 What kind of creep tries to have sex with a girl who is so drunk that she doesn’t know what’s going on?
 (Alice Carter 2014)